kofemann/pgtune/README.md

 pgtune
 ======

-A tool to optimize PostgreSQL for dCache namespace.
+A tool to optimize PostgreSQL for dCache namespace or any other *on line transaction processing* (OLTP) workloads.

 Usage:
 ------